Philadelphia School District grieving Saul HS freshman killed in quintuple shooting

 PHILADELPHIA (CBS) -- Another senseless shooting in Philadelphia saw five teenagers shot -- one fatally -- after they left a football scrimmage at Roxborough High School.
 Now, the Philadelphia Police Department released surveillance video as the search for the shooters intensifies.

-The 14-year-old has been identified as Nicholas Elizalde of Havertown.
-Nicholas' family on Wednesday woke up without their son.
+The 14-year-old has been identified as Nicolas Elizalde of Havertown.
+Nicolas' family on Wednesday woke up without their son.

-CBS Philadelphia talked with Nicholas's grandmother who was emotional and didn't want to speak on camera.
+CBS Philadelphia talked with Nicolas's grandmother who was emotional and didn't want to speak on camera.

 Meanwhile, some of the other victims who survived are now recovering at Einstein Medical Center.